 The only case where you do not need your employer’s approval to take leave is when you take leave immediately after maternity leave.
 In this case, the employee is only giving notice that she will be taking ordinary leave immediately after maternity leave.

 The use of probationary leave is a specific case.
-If you join a new employer on 1 July or, conversely, around Christmas, when leave is most often taken, we recommend negotiating with your employer well in advance and being prepared to compromise.
+If you join a new employer on 1 July or, conversely, around Christmas, when leave is most often taken, we recommend that you negotiate with your employer well in advance and be prepared to compromise.

 The trial period is primarily for getting to know each other between the employee and the employer and it is therefore not very common for an employee to take leave during the first 3 months in a new job.
 If you join an employer with a request for leave taken in the second month of the probationary period, the employer will probably not comply.
 Especially as you probably won’t even be entitled to it yet.
 On the other hand, the Labour Code does not restrict you from taking leave in this way and does not lay down any rules other than those that apply outside the probationary period.
 However, the probationary period is also extended by a full day’s leave.